-Energy experts agree that the incandescent bulb is rapidly becoming a thing of the past.
-In fact, in 2007, Congress passed the Energy Independence and Security Act, which requires that all light bulbs sold on the market have a 30 percent increase in efficiency over today’s standard incandescent bulbs by 2012 to 2014.
-Though the new law won’t prevent you from using incandescent bulbs you already own, it does mean that stores will only carry more efficient bulbs that meet those standards from that point on.
+Energy experts agree the incandescent bulb is rapidly becoming a thing of the past.
+In fact, in 2007, Congress passed the Energy Independence and Security Act, which requires all light bulbs sold on the market to have a 30% increase in efficiency over today’s standard incandescent bulbs.
+Store shelves once stocked with only incandescent bulbs are now full of CFL and LED lights.

-You don’t have to wait for 2012 to begin replacing your incandescent bulbs with more energy-efficient compact fluorescent light bulbs (CFLs) or light-emitting diode bulbs (LEDs).
-Lighting can account for up to 20 or 25 percent of a home’s energy costs, so switching can result in savings on your monthly energy bill.
+In the past decade, many consumers have shifted to using compact fluorescent light bulbs (CFLs) or light-emitting diode bulbs (LEDs).
+Lighting can account for 15% of a home’s energy costs, and switching saves the average home $225 on the monthly energy bill.

 Why Abandon Your Incandescents?